 Sharks & Rays

-WCS, with support from the John D. and Catherine T. MacArthur Foundation and Disney, has launched a global 10-year partnership initiative to conserve the earth’s sharks and rays.
-More specifically, WCS is leading efforts to strengthen protection for imperiled species; improve fisheries management globally; bolster control and monitoring of trade in shark and ray products; and reduce market demand for shark fins in particular.
+WCS and our partners, with support from the John D. and Catherine T. MacArthur Foundation and the Disney Worldwide Conservation Fund, are developing a global 10-year initiative to conserve the earth’s sharks and rays.
+More specifically, WCS is leading efforts to develop a global conservation strategy that will: strengthen protection for imperiled species; improve fisheries management globally; bolster control and monitoring of trade in shark and ray products; and reduce market demand for shark fins, manta and devil ray gill plates, and other products from endangered or overfished shark and ray species.

 From the Newsroom